forwardhuang/theme-academic-cv/content/_index.md

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

         Please reach out to collaborate 😃

-      subtitle: 'Wireless Power Transfer'
-      text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
     design:
       columns: '2'